Portrait Painting (Thursdays, five-session workshop)

 To make our classes and workshops accessible to everyone, Fleisher offers tuition assistance every term so that everyone can join our creative community.
 We have recently streamlined the application process, making it even quicker and easier.
 Tuition assistance applications can be completed once registration is open by clicking here.
-The deadline to apply is Tuesday, November 23rd.
-Tuition assistance notifications will be sent by Tuesday, December 7th.
+The deadline to apply for summer term assistance is Friday, May 27th.
+Tuition assistance notifications will be sent by Wednesday, June 1st.

 What you will learn:

 History of portraiture painting